Last updated: 2026-04-13

 Can the buyer force me into a stock sale?

 Largely, yes.
 Most buyers prefer stock sales and will offer less for an asset deal.
 However, if you have significant contingent liabilities (pending claims, environmental issues), you have leverage to demand an asset structure.
 Sophisticated sellers negotiate earnout structures that protect the buyer while keeping the sale as an asset transaction.
+For a deeper look, see our guide on sell business asset vs stock sale our insights.

 “`